Music for anxious dogs, anyone?

-Have you ever wondered how to help your anxious dog feel calmer and more relaxed?
+So if you’ve ever wondered how to help your anxious dog feel calmer and more relaxed, give music a try!

-Well, according to dog music and sound therapy solutions iCalmPet (formerly known as Through A Dog’s Ear), playing relaxing, soothing music during hectic and stressful times like the busy holiday season, New Year’s Eve, July 4th, or when loud company is at your house, will help anxious dogs be calmer.
+According to dog music and sound therapy solutions iCalmPet (formerly known as Through A Dog’s Ear), playing relaxing, soothing music during hectic and stressful times helps anxious dogs be calmer.

-You guys, I’m telling you that it really works!
-I’ve experienced the effect of relaxing music on dogs suffering from separation anxiety firsthand in many client homes in my capacity as a professional pet sitter.
+I’ve experienced the effect of relaxing music on dogs suffering from separation anxiety firsthand in many client homes.

-Where To Find Relaxing Music For Your Anxious Dog
+Where To Find Relaxing Music For Anxious Dogs

 So where do you find that wonderfully relaxing music for your anxious dog?

-You can stream iCalmPet on Amazon music, Spotify, and Apple iTunes ($53.34), meaning it does need to be purchased.
-I personally added the album iCalmDog Calm Your Canine to my Apple Music Library that I subscribe to for 10 bucks on a monthly basis, so it’s more affordable than buying the entire album outright.
+I personally added the album iCalmDog Calm Your Canine to my Apple Music Library.
+I subscribe to it on a monthly basis, so that’s an alternative to buying the entire album outright.

-But I also did a little digging around online, and found free versions of hours of relaxing music on YouTube from Relax My Dog – Relaxing Music for Dogs that I attached below.
+However, I also did a little digging around online, and found free versions of hours of relaxing music for dogs on YouTube.

-Bonus Tip: Combine Relaxing Music AND Exercising Your Dog
+Bonus Tips: Combine Relaxing Music with Exercise & Essential Oils to Calm Your Anxious Dog

-I actually do this on a daily basis – we’ll go for a morning walk before I leave for my dog walking/pet sitting visits, and then play the relaxing music while I’m gone.
+I actually do this on a daily basis – we’ll go for a morning walk before I leave for my dog walking/pet sitting visits, and then play the relaxing music and diffuse the oils while I’m gone.

-So let’s recap – it’s possible to calm an anxious dog with a combination of specific music and a physical workout.
+So let’s recap – it’s possible to calm an anxious dog with a combination of specific music, physical exercise and essential oils.

-The physical workout before playing relaxing music can be anything that drains energy from your dog:
+The physical workout before playing relaxing music and diffusing essential oils can be anything that drains energy from your dog:

 - Backpack walk/hike for higher energy dogs